How To Become A [Successful] Real Estate Agent

 Find An Accredited Pre-license Training School

 Once you’ve decided to take the plunge and become a real estate agent, it’s time for school.
 To save you some time, I’ve put together a list of the best real estate schools in Metro Atlanta.
 There are plenty of others out there, as well, including online options.
-Most people are more successful with the in-class training versus the online, but it really comes down to your learning style.
+Some people are more successful with the in-class training versus the online, but it really comes down to your learning style.

 The cost of the course and materials varies by school, so you should shop around.
 Some schools even offer scholarships and tuition credit to those who qualify, so make sure to ask.
 If you’ve already determined which brokerage you want to join once licensed, you may want to enroll in their pre-license training academy (if they offer it).